-Soundness Test and Key Requirements Possible Evidence Evidence Provided and reducing carbon emissions.
-(3) The policy includes a requirement to provide SUDs to reduce the flow and volume of surface water run-off.
-This includes 1m of permeable soil on top of the basement.
-Help increase the use and supply of renewable and low carbon energy through a strategy, policies maximising renewable and low carbon energy, and identification of key energy sources.
+Soundness Test and Key Requirements Possible Evidence Evidence Provided of flood risk, coastal change and water supply and demand considerations.
+(94) ways which reduce greenhouse gas emissions.
+Support for energy efficiency improvements to existing building.
+Local requirements for a building's sustainability which are consistent with the Government's zero carbon buildings policy .
+(95)) Help increase the use and supply of renewable and low carbon energy through a strategy, policies maximising renewable and low carbon energy, and identification of key energy sources.
 (97) A strategy and policies to promote and maximise energy from renewable and low carbon sources, Identification of suitable areas for renewable and low carbon energy sources, and supporting infrastructure, where this would help secure the development of such sources (see also NPPF footnote 17) Identification of where development can draw its energy supply from decentralised, renewable or low carbon supply systems and for co-locating potential heat customers and suppliers.
-(97) The policy requires the property to which the basement relates to be upgraded to BREEAM domestic refurbishment 'very good' standards (Policy CL 7(k) and 34.3.68).
-Thus improving the efficiency of buildings in the long-term and reducing carbon emissions.
+(97) Not relevant to this policy.
 Minimise vulnerability to climate change and manage the risk of flooding (99) Account taken of the impacts of climate change.
 (99) Allocate, and where necessary re-locate, development away from flood risk areas through a sequential test, based on a SFRA.
-(100) Policies to manage risk, from a range of impacts, through suitable adaptation measures The emerging basement policy cross refers to Core Strategy policy CE2: Flooding.
-Policy CE2 precludes self contained basements in flood risk zone 3.
-It requires site specific flood risk assessments including an 'Exceptions Test' for development in flood risk zones 2 and 3 and in critical drainage areas and for all sites greater than 1 hectare.
-It also requires undertaking a sequential test for all planning applications within flood risk zones 2 and 3 and in critical drainage areas.
-It require development at risk from flooding in Flood Risk Zones 2 and 3, in areas with critical drainage
+(100) Policies to manage risk, from a range of impacts, through suitable adaptation measures Not relevant to this policy.
+Take account of marine planning (105) • Ensure early and close co-operation on relevant economic, social and environmental policies with the Marine Management Organisation Not relevant to this policy.